hudson-and-thames/arbitragelab/docs/source/cointegration_approach/sparse_mr_portfolio.rst

 Assets that exhibit significant mean-reversion are difficult to find in efficient markets.
 As a result, investors focus on creating long-short asset baskets to form a mean-reverting portfolio whose aggregate value shows mean-reversion.
-Classic solutions including cointegration or canonical correlation analysis can only construct dense mean-reverting portfolios, i.e. they include every asset in the investing universe.
-These portfolios have shown significant disadvantages in transaction costs, P&L interpretability, and capturing meaningful statistical arbitrage opportunities.
-On the other hand, sparse mean-reverting portfolios, which requires trading as few assets as possible, can mitigate these shortcomings.
+Classic solutions, including cointegration or canonical correlation analysis, can only construct dense mean-reverting portfolios, i.e. they include every asset in the investing universe.
+These portfolios have shown significant such as higher transaction costs, worse P&L interpretability, and inability to capture meaningful statistical arbitrage opportunities.
+On the other hand, sparse mean-reverting portfolios, which require trading as few assets as possible, can mitigate these shortcomings.

 This module provides all the tools to construct sparse mean-reverting portfolios, including: